-Get your subscription end date by registering your product at: www.alazartech.com/UserHome?tab=2.
-You will need the product serial number, which can be found on the CD envelope or, in the case of electronic delivery, in the email you received with your download link and password.
+Get your subscription end date by registering your product at: www.alazartech.com/en/my-account/my-products/.
+You will need the product serial number, which can be found in the email you received with your download link and password.
+In the case of older purchases, the serial number can be found on the CD envelope.